Jim Penman: Research interests

-In the 2006, Penman began funding his own research projects to further the ideas he laid out in his PhD thesis.
+In 2006, Penman began funding his own research projects to further the ideas he laid out in his PhD thesis.
 The initial $500,000 in 2006 had grown to approximately a million per year by 2017 according to Penman, with him aiming to increase that to 3 million per year.
+By 2025, the annual research spending had reached approximately $3 million.
 The intended application of the research being to halt his predicted economic and moral decline of the West, with subsequent takeover by China and then a unified Africa.

-In 2015, Penman self-published the books Biohistory and Biohistory: The Decline and Fall of the West about epigenetics based on his PhD thesis.
-His works have been critiqued as drawing "heavily on racial stereotypes" and having a nationalist and eugenicist agenda.
-Though this work has not garnered much mainstream impact, it has been noted by critics that the praise it has received comes from racist and white-supremacist journals such as The Occidental Quarterly and Mankind Quarterly.
+In 2015, Penman self-published Biohistory and Biohistory: The Decline and Fall of the West, both of which focus on epigenetics.
+In Biohistory: The Decline and Fall of the West, Penman argues that disparities between populations cannot be solely attributed to genetic differences.
+He suggests that although humans share genetic similarities, variations in wealth, creativity, political systems, and other factors can be understood through epigenetics—the study of how environmental factors influence gene activity.
+Penman believes that changes in temperament over time are a primary cause of societal differences, and that human behavior and traits are shaped by how genes are expressed, rather than by the genetic code alone.

+Penman rejects the idea that genetic differences account for disparities between groups, emphasizing the genetic similarity of humans.
+He notes that historically, groups such as the ancient Greeks and Romans considered northern Europeans inferior, and similar beliefs were held about Africans compared to Europeans, as well as about women compared to men.
+In Penman's view, these beliefs were incorrect, and he argues that differences between populations are better explained by epigenetics.

+While Penman's views have been subject to criticism, he clarifies that he rejects the idea that genetics alone explains differences between groups.
+He stresses the role of epigenetics in shaping behavior and societal development and attributes misunderstandings about this topic to general confusion regarding the science of epigenetics.

 Penman stated that after his PhD thesis was rejected, he could not get an academic post and had to self-fund his research interests.
 However, in 2006 he began funding research at La Trobe University's School of Psychological Science under Tony Paolini based on the theories in his books.
-His primary researach collaborator, Paolini, said "I think, basically, Jim has a lot of ideas and I, as a scientist, help to funnel those ideas into testable hypotheses".
+His primary research collaborator, Paolini, said "I think, basically, Jim has a lot of ideas and I, as a scientist, help to funnel those ideas into testable hypotheses".
 As part of this work with La Trobe, Penman has co-authored some articles on calorie restriction in rats.
-In 2017, he also founded the Institute for Social Neuroscience (ISN) Psychology, a private research institute and tertiary education provider where, Penman was the sole member of the Board of Directors and a member of the Academic Board along with Paolini.
+In 2017, he founded the Institute for Social Neuroscience (ISN) Psychology, a private research institute and tertiary education provider in which Penman was the sole member of the Board of Directors, and a member of the Academic Board along with Paolini.

-His intended future research includes the behavioral and physiological benefits of mild food shortage (without restricting food) on adverse epigenetic effects of early environment and a drug to make people more focussed, more hard working, more intelligent and creative, and using CRISPR to make genetic and epigenetic changes.
+His intended future research includes the behavioral and physiological benefits of mild food shortage (without restricting food) on adverse epigenetic effects of early environment and a drug to make people more focused, more hard working, more intelligent and creative.